DavidTParks/dev-portfolio-2.0/content/blogs/planetscale-deployment-with-prisma.md

 Click on the **Add changes to deploy queue** button and if all goes well, our changes will be deployed to the main database branch!

-Now that we have our main branch updated, go ahead and shut down both terminals that have been connected to PlanetScale, and let's rerun a command to open a connection to our **main** branch on port 3309, so we can add a **Post** record to our database.
+Now that we have our main branch updated, go ahead and shut down your dev branch connection terminal that have been connected to PlanetScale, and let's rerun a command to open a connection to our **main** branch on port 3309, so we can add a **Post** record to our database.

 ```
 pscale connect tutorial-db main --port 3309